 Ditching gear like your fly pack, fly boxes, leaders, and tippet can free up your wading in a lake.
 You can wade deeper, avoid getting line hung up, and generally feel more comfortable with just the essentials like nippers and forceps.
 For anything else, you can just pop back to shore.
 And, with fewer obstacles like trees, it’s unlikely you’ll lose flies to snags anyway.

 Leaving your gear on shore probably isn’t going to make or break your fishing game, but if you are able to wade more freely and skip messing with extra gear, it can only help.

-8. Do your work beforehand
+8. E-scout beforehand

 This is a big one.
 It’s amazing how many lakes are “paired up” with other lakes just next to them that you can’t see through trees or over ridges.
 What’s even more surprising is that sometimes one of these lakes will fish way better than the other.

 Without prescouting online or on paper maps, you could miss a perfectly good hidden gem near your destination that could actually prove to be more productive.
 In doing the research, you might also come across tips that other people have left on forums to give you the upper hand wherever you’re going.